mgsloan/panopti/README.md

 * Collaboration UI:
   * When in collaboration mode, a cursor reflects a user lock.
 Cursor visually changes when all other clients have acknowledged that lock and the edit is guaranteed.

   * Provide a view of others' uncommitted changes (without these changes actually applying) - provide cherry picking (what about version control?? get the clients to agree on a micro-commit?)

 * Autocompletion based on typing context, potentially informed by other heuristics:
   * Frequently seen code structures (suggest abstraction?)

   * Best practices heuristics - can also be used for refactorings proposals and the fixpoint of autocomplete, below.

 * Fixpoint of autocomplete, based on a user-selected subset of functions to try to use, and a set of input / output examples.

+* Live code editing by replacing declarations / subtrees with unsafe IORef lookups
+  *  Data declaration extension - hard, but seems possible, but perhaps only by munging code to only use functions of a typeclass generated for the data structure.